Membership & Donor Resources

 Will LiveNote® be featured on Verizon Hall concerts this fall?
 At this time, LiveNote will not be available for fall 2021 performances.
 Please continue to check philorch.org/livenote for more updates throughout the 2021–22 season.

-I don’t want to purchase a subscription.
 When will individual concert tickets be available for fall 2021?
-Tickets for individual Verizon Hall and Digital Stage concerts will be made available for purchase in mid-August.
+Tickets for individual Verizon Hall and Digital Stage concerts will be made available for purchase on September 1, 2021.
 Until then, patrons can purchase Create-Your-Own subscriptions for fall 2021.
 Stay tuned for more information!

 Will community rush tickets be available for fall 2021 Verizon Hall concerts?
 We will continue to offer day-of concert community rush tickets this fall.
 Details about this opportunity will be shared closer to the start of the 2021–22 season.
 For updates, please continue to check philorch.org/community-rush.

 What is The Philadelphia Orchestra doing until concerts resume in the fall?
 Our musicians and staff continue to create engaging and meaningful musical experiences for our patrons and community.
 Watch and listen to Your Philadelphia Orchestra through these digital offerings: